What is Normalization in DBMS (SQL)? 1NF, 2NF, 3NF Example

 Normalization is a database design technique that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.
 Normalization rules divides larger tables into smaller tables and links them using relationships.
 The purpose of Normalisation in SQL is to eliminate redundant (repetitive) data and ensure data is stored logically.

-The inventor of the relational model Edgar Codd proposed the theory of normalization with the introduction of FirstNormal Form and he continued to extend theory with Second and Third Normal Form.
-Later he joined with Raymond F. Boyce to develop the theory of Boyce-Codd Normal Form.
+The inventor of the relational model Edgar Codd proposed the theory of normalization of data with the introduction of the First Normal Form, and he continued to extend theory with Second and Third Normal Form.
+Later he joined Raymond F. Boyce to develop the theory of Boyce-Codd Normal Form.

 Here you see Movies Rented column has multiple values.
 Now let’s move into 1st Normal Forms:

-Each table cell should contain single value.
+- Each table cell should contain a single value.

-Each record needs to be unique.
+- Each record needs to be unique.

 The above table in 1NF-

-Before we proceed lets understand a few things --
+Before we proceed let’s understand a few things —

-What is a KEY ?
+What is a KEY in SQL?

-Note: Columns in a table that are NOT used to uniquely identify a record are called non-key columns.
+Note: Columns in a table that are NOT used to identify a record uniquely are called non-key columns.

-What is a primary Key?
+What is a Primary Key?

 It has following attributes

-A primary key cannot be NULL
+- A primary key cannot be NULL

-A primary key value must be unique
+- A primary key value must be unique

-The primary key must be given a value when a new record is inserted.
+- The primary key must be given a value when a new record is inserted.

-What is a composite Key?
+What is Composite Key?

 A composite key is a primary key composed of multiple columns used to identify a record uniquely

-Let’s move into 2NF
+Let’s move into second normal form 2NF

 - Rule 1- Be in 1NF

 It is clear that we can’t move forward to make our simple database in 2nd Normalization form unless we partition the table above.